 - 504 In accordance with the Florida Code of Ethics, the following provisions shall govern 505 the conduct of former School Board members and employees.
-For the purposes of 506 this paragraph, "personally represent another person or entity for compensation" shall mean the actual physical attendance on behalf of a client in a School Board or 507 508 School District proceeding, the writing of letters of filing of documents on behalf of a 509 client, and personal communications made with the officers or employees of the 510 School Board or School District on behalf of a client, as provided in §112.312(22), Florida Statutes, as now or hereafter amended. - 512 No former School Board member may personally represent another person or a.
-513 entity for compensation before the School Board or School District for a period 514 of two (2) years following the vacation of the School Board member's office, 515 pursuant to the provisions of §112.313(13), (14), Florida Statutes, as now or 516 hereafter amended.
+For the purposes of 506 this paragraph, "personally represent another person or entity for compensation" shall mean the actual physical attendance on behalf of a client in a School Board or 507 508 School District proceeding, the writing of letters of filing of documents on behalf of a 509 client, and personal communications made with the officers or employees of the 510 School Board or School District on behalf of a client, as provided in §112.312(22), 511 Florida Statutes, as now or hereafter amended. - 512 a.
+No former School Board member may personally represent another person or entity for compensation before the School Board or School District for a period of two (2) years following the vacation of the School Board member's office, pursuant to the provisions of §112.313(13), (14), Florida Statutes, as now or hereafter amended.

 517 b.
 No former employee of the School District may personally represent another 518 person or entity for compensation before the School Board or School District 519 for a period of two (2) years following the termination of his or her employment 520 with the School District, pursuant to the provisions of §112.313(13), Florida 521 Statutes, as now or hereafter amended.
 522 11.
 Acknowledgement/Certification of Code of Ethics 523 Each employee will be required to sign an Acknowledgement/Certification Form in 524 substantially the form and substance attached as Exhibit "A", which is incorporated 525 herein by reference, acknowledging that the employee has read, understands and 526 agrees to abide by this Code of Ethics as well as the state laws and School Board 527 policies and regulations cited in the Code.
 Failure to sign the 528 Acknowledgement/Certification Form will not excuse a failure to comply with the 529 Code of Ethics.
 The Acknowledgement/Certification Form shall be completed in 530 accordance with the process determined by the Office of Human Resources.
 531 Recruitment.
 532 12.
-Ethics and Compliance Training 533 The Superintendent will direct the ethics and compliance training as well as other programs designed to promote the District's commitment as set forth in this Code 534 535 536 of Ethics.
-Specifically, instructional personnel and school administrators, as defined by §1012.01, F.S., shall be provided training on this Code of Ethics and 537 the provisions of the Ethics in Education Act and reporting requirements, as 538 provided in Chapter 2008-108, Laws of Florida.
+Ethics and Compliance Training 533 The Superintendent will direct the ethics and compliance training as well as other 534 programs designed to promote the District's commitment as set forth in this Code 535 of Ethics.
+Specifically, instructional personnel and school administrators, as 536 defined by §1012.01, F.S., shall be provided training on this Code of Ethics and 537 the provisions of the Ethics in Education Act and reporting requirements, as 538 provided in Chapter 2008-108, Laws of Florida.
 539 13.
-Reports to Other Appropriate Agencies 540 It is not the intention of this policy to provent the filing of reports or complaints to 540 It is not the intention of this policy to prevent the filing of reports or complaints to 541 appropriate agencies pursuant to their standards.
-In instances in which the right to 542 542 file complaints directly with those agencies exists, the filing of a complaint pursuant 543 to this policy is available as an alternative form of reporting.
-544 545 Exhibit A 546 Code of Ethics 547 Acknowledgment 548 549 l, th e undersigned,, 550 (Print your name) 551 552 here eby certifies as follows: 553
+Reports to Other Appropriate Agencies 540 It is not the intention of this policy to prevent the filing of reports or complaints to 541 appropriate agencies pursuant to their standards.
+In instances in which the right to 542 file complaints directly with those agencies exists, the filing of a complaint pursuant 543 to this policy is available as an alternative form of reporting.
+544 545 Exhibit A 546 Code of Ethics 547 Acknowledgment 548 Attention of the second of th 549 I. th e undersigned, 550 ., (Print your name) 551 552 here eby certifies as follows: 553